Inclusion at Summer Camp

 Gender and Sexuality

-We welcome and affirm Lesbian, Gay, Bisexual, Transgender, Queer, Asexual, Intersex, and Two-Spirit (LGBTQIA2S+) campers and staff.
+We welcome and affirm Lesbian, Gay, Bisexual, Transgender, Queer, Asexual, Intersex, and Two-Spirit (LGBTQIA2S+) participants and staff.
 While our program is focused on young people finding their spark in the outdoors, our staff are trained to navigate age-appropriate conversations and questions as they arise.
 Here are some of the practical ways we support LGBTQIA2S+ campers:

 Ability, Mental Health, and Neurodiversity

 We aim to provide support and eliminate barriers that may impact a camper’s ability to fully participate.
-We do require that campers are able to consistently stay with their group, follow our behavior guidelines, and use the restroom, shower, and dress themselves without help from our staff.
+We do require that campers are able to consistently stay with their group, follow our behavior guidelines, and use the restroom, shower (summer camp), and dress themselves without help from our staff.
 If you have questions about accommodations, please reach out to us at info@campfiremn.org.
+Here are some things we do to support campers of varying abilities and neurotypes:

-- Our new Community & Dining Center has acoustic paneling to dampen noise and a porch that offers sensory-safe seating during meals.
+- Our Community & Dining Center has acoustic paneling to dampen noise and a porch that offers sensory-safe seating during meals.

-- We offer campers the opportunity to take a break from their group and rest in a quiet environment, supervised by staff.
+- We offer campers the occasional opportunity to take a break from their group and rest in a quiet environment, supervised by staff.

 Dietary Restrictions and Medical Needs